WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod04/0401-Implementing Storage Spaces.md

 ### Results

-After completing this exercise, you should have successfully created a storage pool and added six physical disks to it.
-Additionally, you should have created a three-way mirrored, thinly-provisioned virtual disk from the storage pool.
-You also should have copied a file to the new volume and then verified that it's accessible.
+After completing this exercise, you successfully created a storage pool and added six physical disks to it.
+Additionally, you created a three-way mirrored, thinly-provisioned virtual disk from the storage pool.
+You also copied a file to the new volume and then verified that it's accessible.
 Finally, you added another physical disk to the storage pool and removed one of the initial physical disks.

 ## Exercise 2: Enabling and configuring storage tiering